xenophonsec/w3kollector/README.md

    1.0.0

 COMMANDS:
-   crawl  crawl the website
+   site   site the website
    page   scrape a specific page

 GLOBAL OPTIONS:
    --help, -h  show help
 ```

-You can scrape a whole website with `scrape crawl` or a single page with the `scrape page` command.
+You can scrape a whole website with `scrape site` or a single page with the `scrape page` command.

 ```
-w3kollector scrape crawl --help
+w3kollector scrape site --help
 ```
 ```
           _____ __ __      ____          __